 - United Kingdom: [+60] 3-2170-2200; www.gov.uk/world/organisations/british-high-commission-kuala-lumpur

 - Australia: [+60] 3-2146-5555; malaysia.highcommission.gov.au

 - In the U.S.: www.kln.gov.my/web/usa_washington/home

 - In Australia: www.kln.gov.my/web/aus_canberra/home

-HIV and hepatitis testing may be required to obtain a work or residence visa.
+HIV and hepatitis testing is required to obtain a work or residence visa.
 Travelers, including short-term travelers, may be detained or deported after arrival if found to be positive for HIV or hepatitis.